truenas/middleware/docs/userguide/index.rst

 |Figure132c_png|

 Most of these settings were previously described in Table 13.2a and can be changed using this screen after jail creation.
-The following settings differ between the “Add Jail” and “Edit Jail” screens:
+The following settings differ between the "Add Jail" and "Edit Jail" screens:

 * **Jail Name:** this setting is read-only once the jail has been created.